Well-timed bullish options bet in Shaw Group raises eyebrows

 By Angela Moon

-NEW YORK With Shaw Group Inc SHAW.N shares up more than 50 percent on Monday, one investor made a stunning return by placing some well-timed bullish bets in options last week, raising eyebrows among options market watchers.
+NEW YORK, July 30 With Shaw Group Inc shares up more than 50 percent on Monday, one investor made a stunning return by placing some well-timed bullish bets in options last week, raising eyebrows among options market watchers.

 According to several options market participants, one investor purchased 2,000 Aug $29 calls in Shaw Group for 25 cents a piece on Thursday.
 With Shaw shares hitting all-time high near $44 on Monday, the calls were worth about $14, a stunning 5,600 percent return for the investor.